choderalab/pymbar/README.md

 License
 -------

-`pymbar` is free software and is licensed under the LGPLv2 license.
+`pymbar` is free software and is licensed under the MIT license.

 Thanks